juselius/cardinal-git/cardinal-git.md

 * git is hard!
 * git is not hard enough!
 * git is simpler than cvs!
-* git is to cvs what wordpad is to vim (or emacs)!
+* git is to cvs like wordpad to vim!
-* git is a PS4 controller compared to a joystick!

 ## cvs
 * cvs is not a proper version control system